 Edgewater is the closest to downtown, and has plenty of space for kids to enjoy.
 They also have a lifeguard on duty during the summer months, which is great if you plan to swim in Lake Erie.
-Edgewater Park also has walking paths, as well as a large playground.
+Edgewater Park also has walking paths, a dog beach, a large concession stand, and a nice playground.

 Other great Cleveland beaches to splash around in with kids include Huntington Beach in Bay Village, Fairport Harbor Lakefront Park in Mentor, and Euclid Beach Park.